openintegrationhub/Connectors/Adapters/AdapterGuide.md

 ## Question 3: Does the API support Webhooks?
 Some external systems support the concept of **Webhooks**.
-The idea of a hook is that when a change occurs to an object in that external system, that external system can proactively inform other systems about this change.
+The idea of a hook is that when a change occurs to an object in that external system, that external system proactively informs other systems about this change.
 Webhooks are hooks where the information is transferred by having the system reporting the change make a REST API call to the system making the change.
 [See here for more information about elastic.io